 If you are browsing your Facebook feed on the Data Saver mode, you might face issues with playing videos.

 Step 1: Open the Media menu in Facebook Settings (refer to the steps above).

 Step 2: From the Video Quality menu, tap on the radio button besides Optimised.

 After that, Facebook will adjust the video resolution to network conditions, and you won’t face any buffering issues.

 If the user has removed the video from the Facebook profile or page, you won’t be able to view or play the video.
 You can contact the group or page admin to share the video in private or reupload it on Facebook.

 4. The Video Isn’t Available in Your Region

 This is mostly applicable to Entertainment and Sports content.
-If you follow such Facebook pages or profiles, the chances are, some of the content might not be legal to stream in your region.
-For instance, the WWE content isn’t available in many regions to stream.
-So people need to connect to a US or UK servers over VPN for streaming the live video.
+If you follow such Facebook pages or profiles, the chances are some of the content might not be legal to stream in your region.
+For instance, WWE content isn’t available in many regions to stream.
+So people need to connect to a US or UK server over VPN to stream the live video.

 You need to connect your phone or desktop to a VPN service, establish a connection to one of the region servers where the video is available, and refresh the Facebook feed to play the video.

 5. Clear Facebook Cache